-There are 85 students in the current class, made up of 28 different nationalities with most hailing from the Asia/Pacific region and Europe.
-As many as 60% of the cohort are female, and the average age is 23 years.
+There are 96 students in the current class, made up of 23 different nationalities with most hailing from the Americas and Asia/Pacific region.
+The class has almost achieved gender parity with 49% female students.
+The average age is 23 years.

 Most students use the program to bridge the gap between their business and technical skills.
 Engineering grad Coraline Duval enrolled in the Imperial MSBA in 2020 to add business acumen to her technical expertise, while 2020 grad Felix Heinemann had a business background but enrolled aiming to become a data scientist.

 Felix chose the Imperial MSc in Business Analytics because of the university's wide range of resources, which stretched beyond the business school.
 He was also attracted to the program’s diverse cohort.

 “It was really great because it was so diverse—people came from all different backgrounds: from fresh graduates like myself to people who’d worked for 10 or 15 years beforehand,” he says.